ammarkandel/Order-From-Restaurants/README.md

 # HTML-CSS3-Capstone-Project

 ### This project built with pure HTML and CSS3.
 It was fully responsive for all devices.
 The idea is to order food from restaurants near the user.
-The project has three pages ( home page, search results page and details page ).
+The project has three pages ( home page, search results page and, details page ).

 ![screenshot](images/img.png)